anoopctkm/machine-learning/projects/capstone/report.md

 - [MovieLens 20M Dataset](https://www.kaggle.com/grouplens/movielens-20m-dataset): Over 20 Million Movie Ratings and Tagging Activities Since 1995
 - [IMDB 5000 Movie Dataset](https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset): 5000+ movie data scraped from IMDB website

 The MovieLens dataset is to be used as the key source for the collaborative filtering component of the model.
 It contains individual user ratings of movies on a 5-star scale (with 5 being the best and 1 being the lowest).
+In total, there are 20,000,263 movie ratings given by  138,493 unique users.

 The IMDB dataset is to be used as the key source for the content-based filtering component of the model.
-It contains public information about 5000 movies and includes the following variables:
+It contains public information about 5,000 movies and includes the following variables:

 > "movie_title" "color" "num_critic_for_reviews" "movie_facebook_likes" "duration" "director_name" "director_facebook_likes" "actor_3_name" "actor_3_facebook_likes" "actor_2_name" "actor_2_facebook_likes" "actor_1_name" "actor_1_facebook_likes" "gross" "genres" "num_voted_users" "cast_total_facebook_likes" "facenumber_in_poster" "plot_keywords" "movie_imdb_link" "num_user_for_reviews" "language" "country" "content_rating" "budget" "title_year" "imdb_score" "aspect_ratio"

 Combined, these two data sets can be used to train and test a hybrid recommender model for predicting the ratings that users will give "new" movies.

+First, particular subsets of these data sources had to be identified and used.
+For example, only movies in the IMDB dataset were candidates for analysis.
+To retain only user ratings for movies in the IMDB dataset involved finding a common identifier for movies across the data sets.
+This common identifier was the identifier assigned to each movie by IMDB.
+This information was stored in a hashtable in the MovieLens data set, which could be bound to user ratings.
+The same ID could be extracted from the movie URL from the IMDB data set in the "movie_imdb_link" column.
+For example, the URL for James Cameron's Avatar was "http://www.imdb.com/title/tt0499549/?ref_=fn_tt_tt_1".
+The movie ID is "0499549", which is prefixed by "tt".
+The regular expression (regex) '(tt[0-9]+)' was used to extract this value from each URL, and then the "tt" was removed.
+This process resulted in both datasets containing a common movie ID, which was used to drop user ratings for movies that did not exist in the IMDB data set.

 In this section, you will be expected to analyze the data you are using for the problem.
 This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
 The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
 Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
 Questions to ask yourself when writing this section:
 - _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
 Has a data sample been provided to the reader?_